codewithprash/item_count_button/README.md

 - Callback function to handle changes to the item count.
 - Smooth animations for a visually appealing user experience.

-TODO: With Item Count Number Button, you can effortlessly integrate an intuitive item count functionality into your Flutter application, enhancing the user experience and making it easier for users to manage quantities.
+With Item Count Number Button, you can effortlessly integrate an intuitive item count functionality into your Flutter application, enhancing the user experience and making it easier for users to manage quantities.

 ## Installation

-TODO: Add item_count_number_button as a dependency in your pubspec.yaml file:
+Add item_count_number_button as a dependency in your pubspec.yaml file:

 ```yaml
 dependencies: